sinricpro/esp32-business-sdk/README.md

 1. Default NimBLE stack size is not large enough to cater to MBedLTS so the session key generation is running on a separate RTOS task.
 2. Due to limitations in iPhone 8 max MTU size is 185.
 ESP32 writes in 180-byte chunks (the rest is for overhead) when applicable.
 ESP32 writes the size first then followed by data in chunks.
 The app resembles the data.
 3. AES CTRX is used for encryption/decryption when applicable.
+4. Two characteristics are used for communication. request/notify.
+This helps to mimic the async nature and write timeouts errors